-The Manager of the Scheme is the New Zealand Anglican Church Pension Board ("Trustee").
+The Manager of the Scheme is The New Zealand Anglican Church Pension Board (the "Manager" or "NZACPB").
+The Trustee is The New Zealand Anglican Church Pension Board ("Trustee").
 Andrew Johnson is the Licenced Independent Trustee.
 The Manager is the Custodian of the Scheme.